August 15, 2024, 3:45 pm | Read time: 10 minutes

 5. Spiaggia delle due Sorelle – Marche

 Anyone who looks at photos of the “Beach of the Two Sisters” in the eastern Italian region of Marche immediately understands why it appears on our list of Italy’s most beautiful beaches.
 The two white rocks at the end of the beach, the so-called “two sisters,” gave the long bay with bright sand at the foot of Monte Conero its name.
-If you don’t arrive by boat but by land, you should wear sturdy shoes, as the path down to the bay is narrow, not safe, and unfortunately not barrier-free.
-Also, there is no kiosk or similar on the beach, so remember to bring umbrellas, drinks, and snacks.
+If you don’t arrive by boat but by land, you should wear sturdy shoes, as the path down to the bay is narrow, not safe, and unfortunately not accessible.
+Also, there is no kiosk or similar at the beach, so remember to bring umbrellas, drinks, and snacks.
 Our tip: Not far from the beach is the beer garden La Cima, which offers drinks and various dishes.
-The nearest town is Sirolo, with its charming, winding alleys of the old town, is definitely worth a visit.
+The nearest town is Sirolo, with its charming, winding alleys in the old town, and is definitely worth a visit.

 6. Plage de Cala Rossa – Favignana Island